 2. HOW TO WORK TOWARDS GOALS

-The second important objective teenagers should learn at their first job is that employment is a way to work towards a goal.
-Too often, people are just going with the motions without a specific purpose.
+The second important lesson teenagers should learn at their first job is that employment is a way to work towards a goal.
+Too often, people are just going through the motions without a specific purpose.
 Unfortunately, many adults are working just to work with no true objective.
-For a 16 year old this objective could be to save up to buy their first car, a game console, or even clothes.
+For a sixteen-year-old, this objective could be to save up to buy their first car, a game console, or even clothes.

-It’s important for parents to communicate that short term material goals aren’t the only goals to work towards.
-Long term financial goals such as buying a house, retirement, and possible emergency are important for minors to be aware of.
+It’s important for parents to communicate that short-term material goals aren’t the only goals to work towards.
+Long-term financial goals such as buying a house, retirement, and possible emergencies are important for minors to be aware of.
 Many minors may well be aware of their own personal goals but unaware of the company’s goals.
 Knowing a company’s goal will help an individual mesh better with a company.
 They will learn cooperation and a sense of belonging to something greater than themselves.

 3. HOW TO CONTRIBUTE TO A HOUSEHOLD